aswinkarthikv/Full-Stack-Web-Development/README.md

-I’ve created this repository to document my journey in Full Stack Web Development using Spring Boot for the backend and modern frontend technologies like HTML, CSS, JavaScript, and optionally React.
-Each project in this repo demonstrates end-to-end application flow — from designing RESTful APIs in Spring Boot, handling data with MySQL using JPA/Hibernate, to building responsive and interactive user interfaces.
+Hi, I’m Aswin Karthik Vijayakumar, a third-year B.Tech Computer Science and Engineering student from SRM Institute of Science and Technology, Trichy.
+This repository showcases my hands-on journey in Full Stack Web Development using Spring Boot for the backend and modern frontend technologies like HTML, CSS, JavaScript, and optionally React.
+Each project in this collection reflects my ability to build complete, scalable web applications — from creating secure and efficient RESTful APIs using Spring Boot and managing databases with MySQL and JPA, to developing responsive user interfaces with proper form validation and clean UI/UX practices.

 This collection showcases my ability to: